koallen/google-image-downloader/README.md

 - fake_useragent
 - beautifulsoup4

+You can install then via `pip install -r requirements.txt`

 ## Usage
 Once you installed all the packages, run the script with `-h` argument to see how it works
 ```bash